alexkuc/remote-dev-server-scripts/README.md

 `git submodule add https://github.com/alexkuc/remote-dev-server-scripts.git`

+`./watch.sh` to watch current folder (PWD) for changes which get synced to remote

+`./sync.sh` one-off sync of current folder (PWD) with remote

 Given how everyone's setup is going to be different, this repository contains some concrete assumptions which are listed below:

 - you have rsync installed locally *and* remotely